askmike/gekko/docs/extending/add_an_exchange.md

     this.exchange.cancelOrder(order, callback);

 The order will be something that the manager previously received via the `sell` or `buy` methods.
-The callback should have the parameterers `err` and `filled`, `filled` last one should be true if the order was filled before it could be cancelled.
+The callback should have the parameters `err` and `filled`, `filled` last one should be true if the order was filled before it could be cancelled.

 ## Trading method's expectations